 Here, with good news for Trump supporters.

-The bottom line of this post is an an assessment of the prospects for Trump’s re-election, which have improved markedly in the past four days.
+The bottom line of this post is an an assessment of the prospects for Trump’s re-election, which have improved markedly in the past month.

 To reach that assessment, I review Trump’s poll numbers, the effect of the impeachment on those numbers, and the economic outlook as reflected in the stock market.
 I derive the poll numbers from a reliable source: Rasmussen Reports: